-Criteria-A well-defined configuration management process is needed to ensure that the District's information technology (IT) resources, which include its systems, network, infrastructure, and data, are configured appropriately and securely because IT resources are constantly changing in response to new, enhanced, corrected, or updated hardware and software capabilities and new security threats.

-Condition and context-The District's configuration management policies and procedures were not adequate to ensure its IT resources were configured securely.
+Criteria-A well-defined configuration management process, including a change management process, is needed to ensure that the District's information technology (IT) resources, which include its systems, network, infrastructure, and data are configured securely and that changes to these IT resources do not adversely affect security or operations.
+IT resources are typically constantly changing in response to new, enhanced, corrected, or updated hardware and software capabilities and new security threats.
+The District should have effective written configuration management internal control policies and procedures to track and document changes made to its IT resources.